Vidit Gujrathi

 Vidit Santosh Gujrathi (born 24 October 1994) is an Indian chess grandmaster.
 Gujrathi attained the title of grandmaster in January 2013, becoming the 30th player from India to do so.
 He is the fourth Indian player to have crossed the Elo rating of 2700.
 He is a double gold medalist at the Chess Olympiad.
 He is also a silver medalist at the Asian Games.
-Vidit won the Grand Swiss 2023 and became the third Indian to qualify for the Candidates tournament.
+Gujrathi won the Grand Swiss 2023 and became the third Indian to qualify for the Candidates tournament.

 Early life

-Vidit Santosh Gujrathi was born in Nashik to Santosh Gujrathi, an Ayurveda practitioner, and Nikita Gujrathi, a cosmetologist.
+Vidit Gujrathi was born in Nashik to Santosh Gujrathi, an Ayurveda practitioner, and Nikita Gujrathi, a cosmetologist.
 He did his early schooling at Fravashi Academy and was coached in chess from an early age.

 Career

 2006–2017

-In 2006, he finished 2nd in the Asian Youth Championships in the U12 category, thus receiving the title of FIDE Master.
+In 2006, Gujrathi finished 2nd in the Asian Youth Championships in the U12 category, thus receiving the title of FIDE Master.

 In 2008, he won the World Youth Chess Championship in the Open U14 section, the first Indian to do so.
 He scored 9 points out of a possible 11, clinching his final norm to become an International Master.

 He finished 2nd in the U16 category of the World Youth Chess Championship in 2009, tying with the eventual winner S. P. Sethuraman at 9 points.
 He made the first step towards becoming a grandmaster in January 2010 by reaching a 2500 rating.

-In the World Junior Chess Championship in Chennai in 2011, held for U20 players, Vidit finished with 8 points out of 11, thus gaining his first GM norm.
+In the World Junior Chess Championship in Chennai in 2011, held for U20 players, Gujrathi finished with 8 points out of 11, thus gaining his first GM norm.

-In the Nagpur International Open in 2011, Vidit finished with 8/11 points, one point behind the eventual winner Ziaur Rahman.
+In the Nagpur International Open in 2011, Gujrathi finished with 8/11 points, one point behind the eventual winner Ziaur Rahman.
 He gained his second GM norm in the tournament.
-Vidit achieved his final GM norm at the age of 18 in the eighth round of the Rose Valley Kolkata Open Grandmasters' chess tournament in 2012, where he finished third.
+Gujrathi achieved his final GM norm at the age of 18 in the eighth round of the Rose Valley Kolkata Open Grandmasters' chess tournament in 2012, where he finished third.

-In 2013, Vidit won a bronze medal in the World Junior Chess Championship in Turkey in the Junior (U20) category.
-Vidit finished third in the Hyderabad International Grandmasters chess tournament in 2013, winning Rs 150,000.
+In 2013, Gujrathi won a bronze medal in the World Junior Chess Championship in Turkey in the Junior (U20) category.
+Gujrathi finished third in the Hyderabad International Grandmasters chess tournament in 2013, winning Rs 150,000.
 He passed the 2600-rating threshold on the January 2014 rating list.

-Vidit's equal third at the 2015 Asian Chess Championship qualified him to the Chess World Cup 2015, where he was eliminated in the first round.
+Gujrathi's equal third at the 2015 Asian Chess Championship qualified him to the Chess World Cup 2015, where he was eliminated in the first round.
 In 2017, he tied for the best score of 7/9 at the Dubai Open.